Learn all about exactly what you need to do if you leave a Solo Stove in the rain to prevent damage and rust.

 So if you accidentally let your Solo Stove get really dirty or wet long enough to form rust, check out those articles for more information on how to deal with those situations.

-Can You Leave Your Solo Stove Outside?
+Can You Just Leave it Outside?

 The Solo Stove is designed to be lit and used outside, but it is not impervious to rust, even though it may take time for it to set in if left exposed for long enough.